datalimited/ensembles/text/supp.md

 \begin{figure}[htbp]
 \begin{center}
 \includegraphics[width=0.6\textwidth]{../figs/lm-coefs.pdf}
-\caption{Standardized regression coefficients from a linear model ensemble predicting log mean \bbmsy\\ in the last five years.
+\caption{Standardized regression coefficients from a linear model ensemble predicting log mean $B/B_\mathrm{MSY}$ in the last five years.
 Coefficients are centered (mean of each predictor is subtracted) and scaled (divided by two standard deviations).
 Thick and thin lines represent +/- one and two standard errors from the mean.}
 \label{lm-coefs}
 \end{center}
 \end{figure}